Scott Sinclair

-Scott Andrew Sinclair (born 25 March 1989) is an English professional footballer who plays as a winger.
+Scott Andrew Sinclair (born 25 March 1989) is a former English professional footballer who plays as a winger.
 He represented England at youth level, from the under-17s to the under-21s, and also played for Great Britain at the 2012 Summer Olympics.

 He started his career with Bristol Rovers, before moving to Chelsea, from where he spent periods on loan at Plymouth Argyle, Queens Park Rangers, Charlton Athletic, Crystal Palace, Birmingham City and Wigan Athletic.
 In 2010 he signed for Swansea City and in 2012 for Manchester City, who loaned him to West Bromwich Albion and Aston Villa.
 He joined Villa on a permanent contract in 2015, and moved on to Celtic in August 2016.
 In his first season with Celtic he won both the PFA Scotland Players' Player of the Year and SFWA Footballer of the Year awards, and he stayed with the club for a further two and a half seasons before returning to England with Preston North End.
 In October 2022 he signed a short-term deal to return to his boyhood club Bristol Rovers.